thelarz/projector-controller/README.md

 # projector-controller

-*projector-controller* is an node NPM package that allows generic controller over display projectors that have an RS-223 serial interface and an API scheme.
+*projector-controller* is a node.js NPM package that allows generic controller over display projectors that have an RS-223 serial interface and an API scheme.

 ## Example (using default COM port)